Arminsbss/Reinforcement-learning-N-N-grid/README.md

 step.
 This decision defines your action which leads to newer state.

 • Q-Values : Q-Learning revolves around the concept of Q-Values.
-The Q-Value of a state-action pair represents the expected cumulative reward you can achieve by starting from that state, taking a particular action, and then following a specific policy.
+The Q-Value of a state-action pair represents the expected cumulative reward you can achieve by starting from that state, taking a particular action, and then following a specific policy.

 • Learning rate : Controls how much the newly-gained information will affect your policy

 • Discount factor : Controls the importance of future rewards rather than the immediate ones.